Economic Development

 Inclusive Economic Development

-• Ensuring that business districts have quality, affordable retail and commercial spaces and an environment that fosters business growth.
+• Ensuring that business districts have quality, affordable retail and commercial spaces.

-• Supporting BIPOC entrepreneurs to advance quality job retention/creation and a healthy ecosystem for equitable small business growth.
+• Nurturing a healthy ecosystem for equitable small business growth.

-• Developing talent through financial coaching and reskilling to connect people to income support and quality jobs.
+• Connecting people with income support and quality jobs.

 Small Business Support